SajjadIsmail/Altiqo-Telecom-Power-BI-Project/README.md

    You are a Data Analyst who has been provided with sample data and a mock-up dashboard

    Create the metrics according to the metric list.

-   Create a dashboard according to the mock-up provided by stakeholders.

-   Create relevant insights that are not provided in the metric list/mock-up dashboard.
+   Create relevant insights that are not provided in the metric list.